Dyck tilings, increasing trees, descents, and inversions: Introduction

-A \textbf{natural labeling} of a poset $P$ with $n$ elements is an order-preserving bijection $L:P\to [n]$, where $[n]$ denotes $\{1,2,\ldots,n\}$.
-For the tree poset associated with $\lambda$, it is more convenient to take a natural labeling of the chord poset $P_\lambda$, and then label root $0$, as shown in \fref{extension}.
-A rooted tree embedded in the plane with a natural labeling is called an \textbf{increasing plane oriented tree}.
-As is well known, there are $(2n-1)!!$ increasing plane oriented trees on $n+1$ vertices (see \cite[Corollary~1(iv)]{BFS}).
+\tz{\enlargethispage{4pt}}{} A \textbf{natural labeling} of a poset $P$ with $n$ elements is an order-preserving bijection $L:P\to [n]$, where $[n]$ denotes $\{1,2,\ldots,n\}$.
+For the tree poset associated with $\lambda$, it is more convenient to take a natural labeling of the chord poset $P_\lambda$, and then label the root by $0$, as shown in \fref{extension}.
+A planted plane tree with a natural labeling is called an \textbf{increasing planted plane tree}.
+As is well known, there are $(2n-1)!!$ increasing planted plane trees on $n+1$ vertices (see \cite[Corollary~1(iv)]{BFS}).
 Given a labeled tree $L$, if we delete all vertices with labels larger than $k\leq n$, the result is a labeled tree $L^{(k)}$ on $k+1$ vertices (including the root labeled~$0$).
 Given $L^{(k-1)}$, there are $2k-1$ possible positions where the vertex with label $k$ may be attached to the labeled tree $L^{(k-1)}$.
 (Each time a new vertex gets added to the tree, the subsequent vertex has one less possible attachment location but three new ones: just before, just after, and on top of the new vertex.)
 Thus, to each labeled tree $(P_\lambda,L)$ we can derive a sequence of attachment sites $p_1,\ldots,p_n$, where $0\leq p_i < 2i-1$.
 Any such sequence determines a poset $P_\lambda$ together with a natural labeling $L$ of $P_\lambda$, and the map from sequences to pairs $(P_\lambda,L)$ is a bijection.
 In terms of the endpoints of the chords, this sequence of insertion locations is given by

 where $\ell_i$ and $r_i$ denote the left and right endpoints of the chord labeled $i$, as in \frefs{extension}{~c}.

 Let $L_0$ be the natural labeling of $P_\lambda$ which orders the chords by their left endpoints (\frefs{extension}{~a}).
 The \textbf{preorder word} of a natural labeling $L$ of $P_\lambda$ is $L \circ L_0^{-1}$, which is the permutation on $[n]$ obtained by reading the labels of $L$ (excluding $0$) in a left-to-right depth-first order (\frefs{extension}{~d}).
 The inverse of the preorder word, $\sigma=L_0 \circ L^{-1}$, turns out to be a more natural object.
 It can also be obtained as the ``standardization'' of the sequence of left-endpoints $\ell_1,\dots,\ell_n$, i.e., $\sigma$ is the permutation on $[n]$ for which $\sigma_i < \sigma_j$ iff $\ell_i<\ell_j$ (\frefs{extension}{~e}).
 If $\omega$ is a natural labeling of the poset $P$, Stanley \cite{MR0332509} defines